gardener/gardener/docs/extensions/operatingsystemconfig.md

           vm.max_map_count = 135217728
 ```

-In order to support a new operating system you need to write a controller that watches all `OperatingSystemConfig`s with `.spec.type=<my-operating-system>`.
+In order to support a new operating system, you need to write a controller that watches all `OperatingSystemConfig`s with `.spec.type=<my-operating-system>`.
 For those it shall generate a configuration blob that fits to your operating system.
 For example, a CoreOS controller might generate a [CoreOS cloud-config](https://coreos.com/os/docs/latest/cloud-config.html) or [Ignition](https://coreos.com/ignition/docs/latest/what-is-ignition.html), SLES might generate [cloud-init](https://cloudinit.readthedocs.io/en/latest/), and others might simply generate a bash script translating the `.spec.units` into `systemd` units, and `.spec.files` into real files on the disk.